Kajabi vs. Thinkific: a comparison

-A well-built, successful online course and membership site can take your business to the next level.
+A successful online course and membership site can take your business to the next level.

-You’re the teacher, and the expert on your topic, so with the right software or platform to support your member’s site, you can skyrocket your growth.
+You’re the teacher, and the expert on your topic, and with the right course platform to support your member’s site, you can skyrocket your growth.

 You don’t want to get caught up in having to also become a tech expert just to get your site up and running.

 Popular Course Platforms: Which One Is Right For You?

 There are countless options on the marketplace to meet your membership site needs.
 We were once searching for the best solution for our own business too.

 We tried different options and ended up with duct taped solutions that just didn’t meet our needs.

 That’s why we created AccessAlly.
 We built the software we’d been searching for, and now it supports our own business and thousands of others.

 We continue to research the marketplace and compare available software and platforms.
 Today we’ll share what we know about Kajabi and Thinkific.

 We’ll cover their difference in philosophies, pricing, features, customer support, affiliate functionality, and more.